voloshynamaryna11/jv-internet-market/README.md

 ***4. Launch guide:***
 -----------------------------------
--Clone this project
+*Clone this project
--Install and configure apache Tomcat and MySQL(or another rdbms) -Fix the information about connection to database in "util" package "ConnectionUtil" class(user, password and driver if you use another database)
+*Install and configure apache Tomcat and MySQL(or another rdbms) *Fix the information about connection to database in "util" package "ConnectionUtil" class(user, password and driver if you use another database)
--Run code in init_db.sql to create the needed tables and schema
+*Run code in init_db.sql to create the needed tables and schema

 ***5. Functionality:***
 -----------------------------------
 general capabilities:
--registration ("/user/registration")
+*registration ("/user/registration")
--adding new product to the product-list ("/product/add") -watching all products' plethora("/product/all") -injecting start data to the db ("/injectData") -logout from the system ("/user/logout")
+*adding new product to the product-list ("/product/add") *watching all products' plethora("/product/all") *injecting start data to the db ("/injectData") *logout from the system ("/user/logout")
--login ("/user/login")
+*login ("/user/login")
--watching the details of selected order ("/order/details")
+*watching the details of selected order ("/order/details")

 user capabilities:
 -watching the list of his selected products ("/cart/product/all")